 If shoppers have questions or doubts, they might hesitate and ultimately leave the checkout process if they aren’t able to find answers to those problems.
 One way to get around this if you don’t have a 24/7 customer service facility is to offer customers a live AI chat service to help them.

-Chatbots, or conversational bots, can be effective at a number of points in the customer service journey – from welcome messaging to lead generation to appointment setting.
+Chatbots, or conversational bots, can be effective at a number of points in the customer service journey – from welcome messaging to serving as lead capture software to appointment setting.

 They can also be extremely useful for FAQs: since many customers in the checkout process will have similar questions about returns, shipping times, sizing or delivery options, installing a live chat app will help customers feel taken care of, giving them the clarity they need to complete the purchase with confidence.
 The best part is that a good chatbot builder can help you create chatbots like these in a matter of minutes!